-- a.
+a.
 An employee commencing employment during the first 15 days of the month shall earn one working day, and an employee commencing employment on or after the 16th day of the month shall earn one-half (1⁄2) working day for said month.
 Thereafter, sick leave with pay shall accrue to any full-time employee on the basis of one working day per month during the remainder of the first calendar year of employment, and 15 working days in every following calendar year, pursuant to N.J.A.C.
 4A:6-1.3, as long as the employee remains actively employed.
-If the employee terminates, the 15 working days shall be pro-rated at one and one-fourth (11⁄2) working days for each full month of employment. - b.
-Any amount of sick leave allowance not used in any calendar year shall accumulate to the employee's credit from year to year to be used if and when needed for such purpose. - c.
-Any on-duty employee not using any sick leave in a given calendar year may be paid for one day.
-If an employee elects to take this option, said day shall be deducted from said employee's total number of sick days.
+If the employee terminates, the 15 working days shall be pro-rated at one and one-fourth (11⁄4) working days for each full month of employment.